Biscuitius/RUSTED/README.md

 |                     | Deaths by AI            | Picked up Other
 |                     | Deaths by Animals       | Suicides

+### What can I do with it?

-Now, imagine this scenario: You're looking for a fun online raid target, you've got the explosives, but your team is demotivated and desperately in need of a big win.
+Imagine this scenario: You're looking for a fun online raid target, you've got the explosives, but your team is demotivated and desperately in need of a big win.
 What's worse, your huge metal base hasn't got any upkeep left and nobody wants to farm for it.
 So, you open up RATS and check out the leaderboard.
 Sort by Metal Ore Harvested and filter to players with less hours than you (ez).
 A perfect candidate - let's call him Sal.
 Sal's stats sure do smell like free loot, but where does he live?
 You haven't seen him all wipe.
 So, you take a look at Sal's personal stats, and see that his Time Spent Hot is notably high, as are his Food Eaten and Water Drunk stats.
 His Cloth Harvested stat is unusually low this wipe, though.
 So, where on the map is very hot, with a lot of food and water, but no cloth?
 You take a look at the map, and behold - a hot desert where no cloth grows, but within, a river where food and water is plentiful.
 This must be where Sal lives.

 Now, in that made-up and self-gratifying story, we've managed to find an ideal raid target with the precise loot we want, and even identify where he lives - just by using RATS (yes, I chose that acronym on purpose).